This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Painting”.

 d) Soapy patches

 Explanation: Saponification leads to the appearance of soapy patches.
-It occurs due to chemical reaction of alkalis.
+It occurs due to the chemical reaction of alkalis.
 To avoid this, surface must be cleaned and paint should be kept away from strong alkalis.

 a) White lead